Principal Editorial Policies

 Whether text recycling in a manuscript is deemed acceptable is determined by considering

 If text recycling is found to be unacceptable, a submitted manuscript may be rejected.
-For a published article, retraction or a post-publication change may be necessary, as outlined in the Corrections, Retractions, and Removals section.
+For a published article, retraction or a post-publication change may be necessary, as outlined in the Corrigenda, Retractions, and Expressions of Concern section.

 Publication Misconduct: Redundant Publication